-Among best nursing apps are several options that cater to specific niches within the nursing field.
-From identifying unusual prescription medications to gaining quick insights into younger patients, here are a few more to consider:
+There are also several options that cater to specific niches within the nursing field.
+From identifying unusual prescription medications to gaining quick insights into younger patients, here are a few more to consider.

-Knowing what kind of medication a patient is taking is vital to understand their condition and rule out possible interactions.
-Some patients may just have a pillbox on hand and not know the name of prescriptions.
-It’s here where Pill Identifier serves as one of the best nursing apps.
-With more than 12,000 medications, you can search pills using a variety of features including by color, shape, and imprint.
+Knowing what kind of medication a patient is taking is vital to understanding their condition and ruling out possible interactions.
+Some patients may just have a pillbox on hand and not know the names of prescriptions.
+It’s here where Pill Identifier earns a spot among the best nursing apps.
+With more than 12,000 medications, you can search for pills using a variety of features including color, shape and imprint.

-Nurses serve as patient advocates and liaisons to other healthcare staff.
+Nurses serve as patient advocates and liaisons to other health care staff.
 When communication is less effective due to language barriers, patient care is impacted.
-With more than 25 million people in the country not fully proficient in English (source), nurses need tools to help bridge gaps in communication.
+With more than 25 million people in the country not fully proficient in English, nurses need tools to help bridge gaps in communication.

-Patients who do not speak or understand the common language cannot fully express their symptoms and may lose confidence in their healthcare provider.
-Thankfully, some of the best nursing apps include ways to help break down language barriers:
+Patients who don’t speak or understand the common language can’t fully express their symptoms and may lose confidence in their health care provider.
+Thankfully, some of the best nursing apps include ways to help break down language barriers.

-This app helps users translate between seven languages and English, allowing those who are not fluent in English express themselves and feel understood.
-Available in Spanish, French, Cantonese, Mandarin, Russian, and Hatian Creole, the MediBabble Translator.
-This app is only available on the iOS platform.
+MediBabble Translator helps users translate between six languages and English, allowing those who aren’t fluent in English to express themselves and feel understood.
+Available in Spanish, French, Cantonese, Mandarin, Russian and Haitian Creole, but only for the iOS platform.

 Time Management Resources

-Between work, home, and school life, nurses are pressed for time.
-That’s why we consider time management tools some of the best nursing apps.
-Below are two options to help you keep flow and communication smooth at work.
+Between work, home and school life, nurses are pressed for time.
+That’s why we consider time management tools some of the top nursing tools.
+Below are two options to help you keep the flow and communication smooth at work.

-One of the best nursing apps is NurseGrid, a platform for communicating between nurses on your team.
+Among the best nursing apps is Nursegrid, a platform for communicating between nurses on your team.
 With the capability to message and schedule meetings with colleagues, this app can help you with filling or swapping shifts.
-It is also an effective way to stay connected to your team between department meetings when you work in a larger health care facility.
+It’s also an effective way to stay connected to your team between department meetings when you work in a larger health care facility.

-This one of the best nursing apps because it serves as an intuitive platform for nurses to manage their workday.
-Nurses Aid lets you sort and prioritize tasks while also setting personal reminders for when tasks are due.
+NurseTasks earns its place as one of the best nursing apps because it serves as an intuitive platform for nurses to manage their workday.
+NurseTasks lets you sort and prioritize tasks while also setting personal reminders for when tasks are due.
 This app will help you prioritize your day and stay on top of your nursing duties.
-Available only on Android with no fee to download.

 Advance Your Nursing Career